katharostech/cfg_aliases/README.md

 ## Syntax and Error Messages

-The aliases names are restricted to the same rules as rust identifiers which, for one, means that they cannot have dashes ( `-` ) in them.
-Additionally, if you get certain syntax elements wrong, such as the alias name, the macro will error saying that the recursion limit was reached.
+The aliase names are restricted to the same rules as rust identifiers which, for one, means that they cannot have dashes ( `-` ) in them.
+Additionally, if you get certain syntax elements wrong, such as the alias name, the macro will error saying that the recursion limit was reached instead of giving a clear indication of what actually went wrong.
 This is due to a nuance with the macro parser and it might be fixed in a later release of this crate.
 It is also possible that aliases with dashes in the name might be supported in a later release.
 Open an issue if that is something that you would like implemented.

 Finally, you can also induce an infinite recursion by having rules that both reference each-other, but this isn't a real limitation because that doesn't make logical sense anyway: